the secret behind life's challenges

 It's out of love, isn't it?

 No parent wants to see their child fall down and get hurt.
-However, by not encouraging the child to progress through each stage, rather stay in their comfort zone and never learning to ride even a tricycle, the parent isn't helping the child grow and become better.
-And that, in turn, could mean that the child grows up never knowing how to ride a two-wheel bike and, as an adult with so much more baggage and fear, struggles to ever learn.
+However, by not encouraging the child to progress through each stage, by allowing them to stay in their comfort zone and never learn to ride even a tricycle, the parent isn't helping the child grow and become better.
+And that, in turn, could mean that the child grows up never knowing how to ride a two-wheel bike and, as an adult with so much more baggage and fear, struggles to even ever learn.

 Every time a challenge comes onto your path, you should embrace it and view it as an adventure, just like a child.